vhiribarren/sphinxcontrib-itemlist/demo/index.rst

         A long rational to explain why we need that.

-.. req:: Here is another requirement
+.. item:: Here is another requirement

     This is a short description.